GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/cleanup.md

 ## Kubernetes resource cleanup

-After you ran `skaffold run` or `skaffold deploy` and deployed your application to a cluster, running `skaffold delete` will remove all the resources you deployed.
+After running `skaffold run` or `skaffold deploy` and deploying your application to a cluster, running `skaffold delete` will remove all the resources you deployed.
 Cleanup is enabled by default, it can be turned off by `--cleanup=false`.

 ## Ctrl + C